Jose Altuve Preview, Player Props: Astros vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in MLB.

-- The Padres' 3.85 team ERA ranks fourth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.83).

-- Padres pitchers combine to allow the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to allow 155 home runs (1.1 per game), the sixth-fewest in the league.

-- In his last appearance on Sunday, the left-hander threw six scoreless innings against the San Francisco Giants while surrendering three hits.
+- In his last time out on Sunday, the righty threw six scoreless innings against the San Francisco Giants while surrendering three hits.

+- The 33-year-old has amassed an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.